Machine Major League Lacrosse approves new rules improving league sustainability

 The first change is arguably the most important.
 MLL owners approved a sizable increase in the salary cap.
 Each franchise can expect a 51% increase to the salary cap starting next season.
 This allows players the financial freedom to dedicate themselves to the game and the sport, and will ensure a higher level of competition across the league.
 These improved wages could be a far cry from the league average of $10,000-$20,000 as reported by CNN in 2015.

 Finally, the game day active roster (GDAR) expands this upcoming season.
 Teams are allowed to dress 20 players on game day.
 In previous years, teams were allowed to only field 19 players.
 This will allow for greater flexibility for teams and could shift the in-game strategy of teams going forward.
-The league season active roster (LSAR) will remain at 25 players and not change.
+When this change gets implemented, the need for more sporting equipment, like lacrosse sticks, will be increasingly important, especially if the teams want to field as many players as possible.
+The league season active roster (LSAR) will remain at 25 players and won’t change.

 As mentioned, all changes will be implemented effective immediately.
 For more information about Major League Lacrosse and the rule changes, visit MajorLeagueLacrosse.com.